voxa/calcyon/README.md

 # calcyon

 # Flows

-# env variables
+# Environment variables

-To add an environment variable, e.g. Discord Token, please make a .env file at the top level with the following contents:
+This project uses a handful of environment variables, which should be placed in an `.env` file at the root of the project.

-DISCORD_TOKEN=<token here>
+- `DISCORD_TOKEN`: a Discord token